 The FSC Fish guide covers all the freshwater fish of ponds, streams and rivers in Britain and Ireland.

 The colour illustrations are arranged so that similar looking species are grouped together.
-Accompanying text contains further information on each species in the text.
+Accompanying text contains further information on each species in the text, including size, habitat and key identification characters.